GabrielBrits/GUIPortScanner/README.md

 3. IP scan, UDP scan, TCP scan, SYN scan,
    FIN scan, NULL scan and XMAS scan

-# Future Improvements

-1. Dockerise the project for cross-platform
-2. Add more features in terms of scanning capabilities
-3. Fork this project into C or C++ to improve performance

 # To Implement

 1. Implement scanning of all ports
 2. Improve messaging for the CLI
 3. Add multiprocessing for scanning of all ports
 4. GUI using PyQt6

+# Future Improvements (will probably never get done)

+1. Dockerise the project for cross-platform
+2. Add more features in terms of scanning capabilities
+3. Fork this project into C or C++ to improve performance

 # Disclaimer